 Eradication is a valuable tool in many areas of life:

-- Eradication allows a wife to avoid giving any turn-offs to her man (whether somatically, socially, or spiritually)…she finds out which of her habits are undesirable or loathsome to him and permanently lays them aside.
+Eradication allows a wife to avoid giving any turn-offs to her man (whether somatically, soulishly, or spiritually)…she finds out which of her habits are undesirable or loathsome to him and permanently lays them aside.

 Still ashamed of being a chameleon?
 Don’t let this escape your notice. #3: The Character of a Chameleon is one of…

 Unfortunately, not everyone can and not everyone will adapt to their betterment.
 When such individuals reach the end of their natural ability, they find themselves unable to progress further in life.
-They lack the ability to observe and imitate, and this hinders their personal growth.
+They lack the ability to become more than what they are, and this hinders their personal growth.
 You, however, have the character of a chameleon.
 You are at an advantage, because you can copy what you see.
 You have the very real gift of becoming what you admire.

 Still ashamed of being a chameleon?
 Surely not, my friend.
 Chameleons are truly one-of-a-kind among God’s creation.